Yankees vs. Blue Jays Player Props Betting Odds

 |0

-Bet on player props for Bo Bichette or other Blue Jays players with DraftKings Sportsbook.
+Bet on player props for Bo Bichette, Vladimir Guerrero Jr. or other Blue Jays players with DraftKings Sportsbook.

 Not all offers available in all states.
 Please gamble responsibly.
 If you or someone you know has developed a gambling problem or addiction, contact 1-800-GAMBLER.